Marian Miner Cook

 Robin Bartlett '67

 Join Robin Bartlett '67 as he takes you back 55 years to a "boots on the ground" account of his extraordinary combat experiences as a 22-year old 1st Lieutenant with the 1st Cavalry Division (Airmobile).
 As a combat infantry platoon leader, he deployed a 28-32-man platoon on search and destroy missions and helicopter combat assaults into hot landing zones at the height of the Vietnam War in 1968-69.
-Bartlett's will bring his vivid combat events to light in a fast-moving presentation expressing the horror, fear, anguish, and sometimes illogical humor of that war.
-He brings to light the long-term impact, both positive and negative, on his home life and business career...with insights about leadership, courage, PTSD, and life lessons learned.
+Bartlett will bring his vivid combat events to light in a fast-moving presentation expressing the horror, fear, anguish, and sometimes illogical humor of that war.
+He will discuss the long-term impact, both positive and negative, on his home life and business career...with insights about leadership, courage, PTSD, and life lessons learned.
 Copies of his book, Vietnam Combat: Firefights and Writing History, will be available for discounted purchase.

 Read more about the speaker

 His book, Vietnam Combat: Firefights and Writing History, published by Casemate Publishers in March 2023, relates his unusual experiences during that war...some horrific, some humorous.
-His book recently has won the Independent Publisher Book Award, the Army Historical Foundation Award and the Military Writers Society of America award for Military Nonfiction.
+The book has recently won the Independent Publisher Book Award, the Army Historical Foundation Award, and the Military Writers Society of America award for Military Nonfiction.
 Bartlett holds a master’s degree in media from Pace University in NYC and a BA degree in Comparative Literature from Claremont McKenna College.
 He is employed by CMC as a Development Outreach Partner and volunteers as an alumni interviewer and Class Liaison for 1966, 67 and 68.
 He is the President of the NY/NJ Chapter of the 1st Cavalry Division Association, and lives with his wife in Norwood, New Jersey.
 They have three sons, none of whom have pursued military careers.

 Bartlett is the Athenaeum's Veterans Day speaker for 2024, and his presentation is co-sponsored by the Kravis Leadership Institute and the ROTC Program at CMC.